-CATEGORY At the institutional level: (1) Have formal learning outcomes been developed?
+At the institutional level: (1) Have formal learning outcomes been developed?
 (2) Where are these learning outcomes published? (please specify) Include URLs where appropriate.
 (3) Other than GPA, what data/evidence is used to determine that graduates have achieved the stated outcomes for the degree? (e.g., capstone course, portfolio review, licensure examination) (4) Who interprets the evidence?
 What is the process? (e.g. annually by the curriculum committee) (5) Briefly summarize findings.
 If necessary, append data (6) What changes have been made as a result of using the data/evidence?
 (7) Date of most recent program review (for general education and each degree program) For general education if an undergraduate institution:

-Degree Program - Accounting
+Degree Progra m - Accounting

 1. A.S.
 Accounting Yes Every syllabus, the school catalog and website None n/a n/a April 2014

 CATEGORY (1) Have formal learning outcomes been developed?
 (2) Where are these learning outcomes published? (please specify) Include URLs where appropriate.
 (3) Other than GPA, what data/evidence is used to determine that graduates have achieved the stated outcomes for the degree? (e.g., capstone course, portfolio review, licensure examination) (4) Who interprets the evidence?
 What is the process? (e.g. annually by the curriculum committee) (5) Briefly summarize findings.
 If necessary, append data.
 (6) What changes have been made as a result of using the data/evidence?
 (7) Date of most recent program review (for general education and each degree program)

-Degree Progra m - Architecture e
+Degree Progra m - Architectur e

 2.

 A.S.
 Architectural Engineering Technology

 CATEGORY (1) Have formal learning outcomes been developed?
-(2) Where are these learning outcomes published? (please specify) Include URLs where appropriate.
+Where are these learning outcomes published? (please specify) Include URLs where appropriate.
 (3) Other than GPA, what data/evidence is used to determine that graduates have achieved the stated outcomes for the degree? (e.g., capstone course, (4) Who interprets the evidence?
 What is the process? (e.g. annually by the curriculum committee) (5) Briefly summarize findings.
 If necessary, append data.
 (6) What changes have been made as a result of using the data/evidence?
 (7) Date of most recent program review (for general education and each degree program)

-Doguoo Progra am - Bio Techno portfolio review, licensure examination)
+Degree Progra am - Bio Techno ρον portfolio review, licensure examination)

-0 0 ani - Dio Technol logy [ 1 1 1

 3

 A.S.
 Biotechnology

 CATEGORY (1) Have formal learning outcomes been developed?
 (2) Where are these learning outcomes published? (please specify) Include URLs where appropriate.
-(3) Other than GPA, what data/evidence is used to determine that graduates have achieved the stated outcomes for the degree? (e.g., capstone course, portfolio review, licensure examination) (4)Who interprets the evidence?
-What is the process?(e.g. annually by the curriculum committee) (5) Briefly summarize findings.
+(3) Other than GPA, what data/evidence is used to determine that graduates have achieved the stated outcomes for the degree? (e.g., capstone course, portfolio review, licensure examination) (4) Who interprets the evidence?
+What is the process? (e.g. annually by the curriculum committee) (5) Briefly summarize findings.
 If necessary, append data.
 (6) What changes have been made as a result of using the data/evidence?
 (7) Date of most recent program review (for general education and each degree program)

-Degree Progra am - CIS
+Degree Progra am - CIS l I I L l l

-2. A.S. yes College Catalog Student artifacts collected from Student artifacts are evaluated by See Appendix A Changes were made to CST 150 to April 2014
+2. yes College Catalog Student artifacts Student artifacts are See Appendix A Changes were made to CST April 2014

+A.S. collected from evaluated by 150 to

-Computer specific courses faculty who incorporate
+Computer Information specific courses throughout the faculty who taught the incorporate

-Information throughout the taught the more

-Systems degree program course, as well discussions on
+Systems degree program course, as well more discussions on

-are used to as the Program cross-browser
+Systems are used to as the Program cross-browser

+measure how Coordinator. functionality

-measure how well students Coordinator.
-Artifacts are functionality and have
+well students Artifacts are and have

 achieve the collected and students test

-achieve the conected and students test